 - Paint (whatever color your child wants doesn’t need to be brown)

 Steps to Making a Clothespin Reindeer

 - Pin one clothespin on one end of the popsicle stick and glue

 - Pin a second clothespin on the other end of the popsicle stick about one inch from the end and glue

 Now you have the body, front and back legs of your reindeer

 - Paint your reindeer.
-Our two year old chose the color green and it looked quite festive!
+Our two-year-old chose the color green, and it looked pretty festive!

-- Then, glue mini pom-pom and googly eyes to complete your reindeer’s face
+- Then, glue mini pom-poms and googly eyes to complete your reindeer’s face

 Of course, you should accompany this activity with lots of singing of “Rudolph the Red-Nosed Reindeer” and key your Pandora up to a holiday station!
 We also are preparing for a Rudolph felt board story.
-Really excited about this one.
+I am excited about this one.